Black-hole mass estimation through accretion disk spectral fitting for high-redshift blazars: Discussion

 Inspection of Table~\ref{tab:seed_inversion_ext} shows that the sources with the lowest Eddington ratios ($0.04\leq\lambda<0.3$) require ``very massive seeds'', while sources with higher Eddington ratios ($\lambda>0.4$) require ``very light seeds''.
 That stems from the exponential growth law of Eq.~\ref{eq:Mseed_final} (under the assumption of constant radiative efficiency).
 Therefore, uncertainties in the Eddington ratio may have a strong impact on inferred seed masses.

 This is also exemplified in the specific case of PSO\,J0309+27 that was studied in detail by \cite{Belladitta2022}.
-Using our values for PSO\,J0309+27 listed in Table~\ref{tab:seed_inversion_ext} and replacing the Eddington ratio with the value reported in \cite{Belladitta2022}, namely $\lambda=0.44$, reduces the required seed by a factor $\approx116$, i.e., our formal $M_{\rm seed}\simeq4.7\times10^{8}\,M_{\odot}$ would drop to $\sim 4\times10^{6}\,M_{\odot}$, which is close to their findings.
-Adopting also their final mass estimate ($M_{\rm final}\simeq1.45\times10^{9}\,M_{\odot}$) and their choice of cosmic time (the seed traced back to $z_0=30$) reduces the inferred initial mass even more (to $\sim$ $1.28\times 10^{6}\,M_{\odot}$ under $\eta=0.1$).
-In short, the difference in the adopted $\lambda$ can explain the apparent discrepancy of our seed scenario for PSO\,J0309+27 and the one discussed in \cite{Belladitta2022}.
+Using our updated values for PSO\,J0309+27 from Table~\ref{tab:seed_inversion_ext} and replacing the Eddington ratio with the value reported in \cite{Belladitta2022}, namely $\lambda=0.44$, reduces the required seed mass by a factor $\approx 50$.
+Our formal estimate of $M_{\rm seed}\simeq1.8\times10^{8}\,M_{\odot}$ (based on $\lambda=0.16$) would decrease to $\sim 3.8\times10^{6}\,M_{\odot}$ when adopting their higher Eddington ratio.
+If we also adopt their final mass estimate ($M_{\rm final}\simeq1.45\times10^{9}\,M_{\odot}$) and their assumed seed formation redshift ($z_0=30$), the inferred initial mass decreases further to $\sim 1.1\times 10^{6}\,M_{\odot}$ under $\eta=0.1$.
+The difference in the adopted Eddington ratio and formation redshift can largely explain the apparent discrepancy between our seed scenario for PSO\,J0309+27 and the one discussed in \cite{Belladitta2022}.